Google Home taps Disney for children’s books

 - Jack Jack Attack

-- Mickey Mouse and his Spaceship
+- Mickey Mouse and His Spaceship

 - Moana